-This is a nicely done but –at first glance– not an extraordinary miniature Tewa-Hopi pot.
+This is a nicely done but –at first glance– is not an extraordinary miniature Tewa-Hopi pot.
 What makes it unusual is its maker: Beatrice Nampeyo.

 Mary Ellen and Laurence Blair published a genealogy chart (1999:262-263) indicating that Annie (Nameyo’s oldest child) and her husband Willie Healing had 8 children, two of whom died as infants.
 In their text, however, they say that Annie and Willie had five children in 12 years, Rachael being the oldest and Beatrice being the last.
 Beatrice was born in 1912 and died when she was about 30 in 1942 (1999:184).
 She probably made pottery for about half her life and only a few examples of her pottery known to me, four now in this collection.
 Beatrice “was briefly involved with pottery, but moved away after marrying.
 The date of her death is uncertain…” (Dillingham, 1994:43).
 There is a picture of Beatrice ca 1930 in Dillingham.